huevoncito/oop-calc/README.md

 ## TODO
 1. More test coverage
+2. Replace `node-sass-middleware` with `gulp-sass` or something like that, to remove insecure `hoek` dependency.
-2. A cleaner interface
+3. A cleaner interface
-3. Add build phase so that we can use `import { foo } from 'bar'` syntax.
+4. Add build phase so that we can use `import { foo } from 'bar'` syntax.
 This should make client-side code easier to read and maintain.
 Would also help to have live reload capability included that reruns tests on change.